siderolabs/coredns/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1250/badge)](https://bestpractices.coreinfrastructure.org/projects/1250)
 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/coredns/coredns/badge)](https://scorecard.dev/viewer/?uri=github.com/coredns/coredns)

+# Important!

+**This is lobotomized version of CoreDNS, which is used in TalosOS project.
+The main idea is to trim as many dependencies as possible, to make it as small as possible.
+This is achivied using build tags on required dependencies.
+This ensures that we can easily update CoreDNS to the latest version, without worrying about merge conflicts.**

+**The rest of the README is the same as in the original CoreDNS project.**

+---

 CoreDNS is a DNS server/forwarder, written in Go, that chains [plugins](https://coredns.io/plugins).
 Each plugin performs a (DNS) function.